dieggoyz/themer/README.md

 # ThemeSwitchJS

+> This utility was created in 2021, when (I think) the color-scheme property was not globally supported on all devices/browsers.
+Nowadays, it is much more practical to use [color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/color-scheme).

 ## What's this?

 ThemeSwitchJS is a simple JavaScript application that allows users to customize the theme of a web page with ease.
 With this application, users can choose from various color themes, including light, dark, themes based on their device settings, and themes opposite to their device settings.